Public Amenity

 This reserve is 2.0613 hectares in size.
 It is located on the corner of Allen Street and Waverley Avenue in the north eastern area of Morrinsville.

-There is a large collection of mature native and exotic trees in the park which include Rimu, Japanese Maple, Tanekaha, Totara, Oriental Planes, Magnolias, Oaks, Beech, Cedars and Dawn Redwood.
+There is a large collection of mature native and exotic trees in the park which include Rimu, Japanese Maple, Tanekaha, Totara, Plane Trees, Magnolias, Oaks, Beech, Cedars and Dawn Redwood.

 Howie Park also features a Rhododendron garden as well as a Camellia garden, which is situated near the playground area.
 The upper part of the Park features a war memorial and cenotaph that overlooks the terraced ponds and ring road that meanders its way through the park.